B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 Bed and breakfasts are typically smaller and more compact than hotels.
 Some B&Bs do provide guests with a high degree of personal privacy (sometimes a private entrance), but it’s arguably more common for B&B guests to share some amenities or common areas with other guests and/or a host (many B&Bs include a shared kitchen, lobby and courtyard).

-Since B&B hosts often live within or nearby the same property as their guests, it’s common for guests to see their host cook, do laundry or tend to the yard during a stay, or see the host’s children in the common areas.
-This is all part of what makes B&Bs a unique cultural experience for guests, and it should be expected.
+Since B&B hosts often live within or nearby the same property as their guests, it’s common for guests to see the host cook, do laundry or tend to the yard during a stay, or see the host’s children in the common areas.
+This is part of what makes B&Bs a unique cultural experience for guests, and it should be expected.

 Breakfast in a B&B is often served on one large table where guests sit together, or on smaller, individual tables, in a way that guests can easily interact with other groups (if they choose to).
 Hotel guests usually only interact with their own group during breakfast, and are typically given more space between tables.